What Makes A Heat Pump Unit Freeze Up?

 Low refrigerant levels could prevent the defrost cycle from working, as the refrigerant is what carries warmth to the coils.
 Not enough of it might mean the coils won’t get warm enough to clear the frost and ice.

-The controls, sensors, and thermostats of the defrost cycle could malfunction, thereby preventing the cycle itself.
+The controls, sensors, and thermostats of the defrost cycle could malfunction which will lead to preventing the cycle itself.
+This, unfortunately, isn’t something that is a simple DIY fix and will require professional care.

 The reversing valve is the component that switches the whole system from heating to cooling and vice-versa.
 If it sticks and won’t move, the defrost cycle won’t start.

 The condenser works in tandem with the fan that forces air over it.
-If the fans are damages or their motors are malfunctioning, the system won’t operate properly and may build up ice.
+If the fans are damaged or their motors are malfunctioning, the system won’t operate properly and may build up ice.

 The outside unit is set up on a small concrete slab.
 That slab might settle a little over time, but if it settles in just the wrong way, it might start pooling water that will freeze and possibly encourage more freezing.
 Even if it doesn’t freeze anything else, it will cool the air around it and possibly reduce the efficiency of the system.